lanl/FEHM/README.md

 ## FEHM: Finite Element Heat and Mass Transfer Code ##
 ### LA-CC-2012-083 Export control on source code ###

-This repository is limited to FEHM team collaborators with a LANLS approved and signed Contributor Agreement.
+This repository is limited to FEHM team and collaborators with a LANL approved and signed Contributor Agreement.
-This Version 3.3 from October 2017 has been moved from a mercurial repository on https//fehm.lanl.gov which will be closed.
+This Version 3.3.1 from October 2017 has been moved from a mercurial repository on https//fehm.lanl.gov which will be closed.

 The following are reminders for FEHM code developers using this repository.